-The following discussion should be read in conjunction with our consolidated financial statements and notes to those statements included in this Quarterly Report on Amendment No.2 to Form 10-QSB.
+The following discussion should be read in conjunction with our consolidated financial statements and notes to those statements included in this Quarterly Report on Form 10-QSB.
 In addition to historical information, the following discussion and other parts of this Quarterly Report contain forward-looking information that involves risks and uncertainties.